News & Reviews

 My life experience in getting real things to inter relate in real world functional settings made me a skeptic relative to classic Darwinism.

 His book shares that learning with us all.
-We are in his debt for adding that layer of insight into actual computer process functioning to our understanding level of evolution.
+We are in his debt for adding that layer of insight into and about actual computer process functioning and systems processes to our traditional understanding level of evolution and the tools it actually uses to achieve change in each setting.

-He discerned and believed and showed us that DNA was a code and that it had the same rules that other codes have for functioning.
+He discerned and believed and showed us that DNA was a code and that DNA had the same rules that other codes have for functioning.

-Marshall knew tape drives, discs and various computer storage tools, and he looked at DNA from that perspective as well.
+Marshall knew tape drives, discs and various computer storage processes and tools, and he looked at DNA from that perspective as well.

 As he says in chapter 13 of his book on page 103: